 Biggest problems of the TSL industry

-To see how a transportation management system can help companies in the TSL (Transport, Shipping, Logistics) industry, first, we need to define the problems they face every day.
-And there are many.
-Some of them have to do with various business factors, while other issues are directly connected to outdated, mismatched, and badly designed technology – or an IT department can’t maintain it properly.
-All in all, I guess that if you work at a TSL company, you’re probably familiar with many of these issues.
+To see how a transportation management system can help companies in the TSL indsutry (Transport, Shipping, Logistics), first, we need to define the problems they face every day.
+Some of them have to do with various business factors, while other issues are directly connected to outdated, mismatched, and badly designed software.
+I guess that if you work at a TSL company, you’re probably familiar with many of these issues.

-There are many reasons for possible problems with profitability, but the ever changing gas prices are one of the more serious and certainly most persisting among these.
-Depending on the economy and various political factors, your operating costs might change drastically from one quarter, month, or even week, to the next.
+The margins in the TSL industry aren’t very high, so there’s often a thin line between profitability and competitiveness.
+The ever-changing gas prices are one of the most serious factors here.
+Depending on the economy and various political issues, your operating costs might change drastically from one quarter, month, or even week, to the next.
 Monitoring prices on different gas stations and optimizing refueling plays a key role in keeping your business in good condition and specialized software is the perfect way to do that.

 No matter how many employees you have, it’s always important to manage their work properly, so that their time is never wasted (i.e., trips without cargo), every formality is settled (i.e., vacation times, medical check-ups) and everyone is treated fairly (monitoring of gas and phone costs, for example).
 You also need to take care of the fleet of vehicles (trucks, trains, ships, containers, etc.) – make sure they’re serviced, fully operational, have legalized tachographs, not to mention adequate and valid insurance.

 One of the major tech-related problems many TSL companies face is outdated software.
-Sometimes the solutions in use are based on legacy technologies that really should’ve been retired a long time ago, but the people responsible for that decision are either unaware of the alternatives or consider the issue not important enough.
-Outdated software can result in problems with security, efficiency, compatibility with other systems, and more.
+Sometimes the solutions in use are based on legacy technologies that really should’ve been retired a long time ago – or built from way too many different parts that have been stitched together over the years – but the people responsible for that decision are either unaware of the alternatives or consider the issue not important enough.
+Outdated software can result in problems with cybersecurity, efficiency, compatibility with other systems, and more.
+In some cases, the data is decentralized and everything just seems convoluted and hard to use.
+In other scenarios, the software is woefully inadequate to the company’s business needs.

 Transportation Management System – what should it offer?